Proxies That Work logo

 • Backconnect gateway: A single hostname:port that fans out to many residential IPs.

-• Authentication: User/pass or IP-allowlist.
+• Authentication: Via user/pass or IP-allowlist.

 Operational tips: